canjs/canjs/docs/can-guides/experiment/debugging/debugging.md

 #### Conditional loading

-Conditional loading makes it possible to load a module only when other modules export true.
-To start, we'll create a `is-dev` module:
+Conditional loading makes it possible to load a module only when another module export true.
+To start, we'll create an `is-dev` module:

 ```js
 // is-dev.js